 From and after the Effective Time, until it is surrendered and exchanged, each certificate that previously evidenced PROLOR common stock will be deemed to represent only the right to receive shares of OPKO common stock in accordance with the terms of the Merger Agreement.
-OPKO will not pay dividends or other distributions on any shares of OPKO common stock to be issued in exchange for any unsurrendered PROLOR common stock certificate or book entry share is surrendered as provided in the Merger Agreement.
+OPKO will not pay dividends or other distributions on any shares of OPKO common stock to be issued in exchange for any unsurrendered PROLOR common stock until the PROLOR common stock certificate or book entry share is surrendered as provided in the Merger Agreement.